stylus/nib/Readme.md

     $ npm install nib

+ If the image generation features of Nib are desired, such as generating the linear gradient images, install [node-canvas](http://github.com/learnboost/node-canvas):

+     $ npm install canvas

 ## JavaScript API

  Below is an example of how to utilize nib and stylus with the connect framework (or express).